Table of Contents

 - Piles, improving sexual potency in men

 Prepare powder of its leaves.
-Take this powder in dose of 1 teaspoon with milk, twice a day.
+Take this powder in a dose of 1 teaspoon with milk, twice a day.

 - Stomach ache, intestinal worms